Property Taxes

 Background

 The mainstay of local taxation is the tax on real estate, known as the property tax.
-It is used to fund an array of state and local services, most notably public schools.
-Policymakers face challenges with the tax’s structure and administration.
-This includes its burden on households with low income.
+It is used to fund an array of critical state and local services, most notably public schools.
+Policymakers face challenges with the tax's structure and administration.
+This includes its burden on households with low incomes.
 While property taxes mainly exist at the local level, states play an important role in creating property tax relief programs.
 States are also responsible for setting the parameters and practices for assessing the tax.

 The property tax is the most burdensome tax for many individuals with low incomes and older people.
 It affects people directly as homeowners and indirectly as renters.
 Landlords may pass on tax burdens in the form of higher rents.
 The tax is imposed on an illiquid, indivisible asset rather than income.
-Thus, many people, particularly people with low incomes, have difficulty coming up with the money to pay it.
-All states have implemented various relief programs to deal with this problem.
+Long-term homeowners have little control over their current tax liabilities, as they are determined by decades of unforeseeable market dynamics.
+Thus, many people, particularly people with low incomes, have difficulty coming up with the money to pay the tax.

 The following are the most common ways in which states provide property tax relief.